 - You can also try formatting your external hard drive and scanning it with the Partition Master app to see if it helps solve the heating issue.
 However, do remember to backup your files before you format the drive.

-If your external hard drive is overheating, you can try to lighten its loading burden or remove malware to cool the drive.
-You can click the button below for the detailed guide to fix overheated hard drive.
+There are various ways to cool the temperature of your hard drive.
+If your external hard drive is overheating, you can also try to lighten its loading burden or remove malware to cool the drive.
+You can click the button below for the detailed guide to fix the overheated hard drive.

 With everything covered, we have reached the end of the article.
 I hope the fixes above helped you fix your overheating external drive and keep your data safe.
 Plus, you also know about all issues that might affect you if your hard drive is overheating.